Pugstorm/CoreKeeperModSDK/Packages/com.unity.netcode/Documentation~/ghost-snapshots.md

 * The user-friendly `string variantName`, which will allow you to better interpret `GhostAuthoringInspectionComponent` UI.

 Then, for each field in the original struct (in this case, `LocalTransform`) that you wish to replicate, you should add a `GhostField` attribute like you usually do, and define the field identically to that of the base struct.
->~[NOTE] Only members that are present in the component type are allowed.
+>[!NOTE] Only members that are present in the component type are allowed.
 Validation occurs at compile time, and exceptions are thrown in case this rule is not respected.

 An optional `GhostComponentAttribute` attribute can be added to the variant to further specify the component serialization properties.